cosmos/testnets/replicated-security/pion-1/relaunch/README.md

 For more information regarding the consumer chain creation process, see [CCV: Overview and Basic Concepts](https://github.com/cosmos/ibc/blob/main/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md).

+## Configuration

+Update app.toml and set `iavl-disable-fastnode = false`.
+Also you need to disable Rosetta service in the same configuration file.

 ## Endpoints

 Endpoints are exposed as subdomains for the sentry and snapshot nodes (described below) as follows: